 A cracking show.
 We want to thank Malcolm for being a great sport throughout his time with us.
 He is a star.

-Video Length: 1 hour, 5 mins and 59 seconds.
-Presented in 4k and HD.
-Help playing videos.
+Video Length: 1 hour, 5 Mins and 59 Secs

 Splat is driven by the desire to make the fans happy.
 Yes it’s a business but Splat really does want to please the fans.
 It would be very easy to do the same show each time, trust me it would make shoot days so much more straight forward, but I suspect that Splat wouldn’t still be around if that’s all it did.
 There are private shoots for the fans as well, where you can have your own Splat experience but sometimes, by negotiation, we shoot shows that fans have designed for specific models.
 So today’s shoot with Malcolm was done “on behalf of”, a show we were commissioned to do that would turn out to be huge fun to make even if things didn’t quite go according to the commissioned plan…